3682-2024 Official Plan Amendment No. 4 – Land Use Strategy (Land West of Prescott)

 Township of Augusta, with future streets, pathways, and trails extending through

-• The future extension of the future Industrial Road Collector Road extension
+the Land Use Strategy Area. - The future extension of the future Industrial Road Collector Road extension

 (within the Town of Prescott) westwards into the Land Use Strategy Area shall be